-The recipe features a simple, marinara-like sauce baked with goat cheese on top.
+This baked goat cheese dip features a simple, marinara-like tomato sauce with goat cheese on top.
 Fresh basil and crusty whole grain bread take it to the next level.
-It’s easy to make and a definite crowd pleaser.
+This recipe is easy to make and definitely a crowd pleaser.

-If you don’t have a chance to make it today, it’s also a lovely light dinner for two.
+If you don’t have a chance to make this appetizer today, it also makes a lovely light dinner for two.
 Sonja and Alex recommend serving it with red wine and marinated olives, and that sounds like a good idea to me.
 Sonja and Alex are full of good ideas!

 I think you’ll really enjoy their new book, Pretty Simple Cooking, too.
 It’s bursting with 100 simple, delicious, vegetarian recipes, and each recipe has its own photo.

 Between the chapters, they offer 10 life lessons for a sustainably healthy approach to cooking, artfully illustrated with custom watercolors.
 The book will be officially released on Tuesday.
 Pre-order now or keep an eye out for it on bookshelves near you!

 - Prep Time: 10 minutes

 Enjoy this goat cheese and tomato sauce dip as an appetizer or light meal.
 It’s creamy, saucy and easy to make.
 This recipe doubles easily; use a 28-ounce can of tomatoes and double the remaining ingredients.
 Recipe as written yields 4 appetizer servings, or a light dinner for 2.

 - 1 tablespoon extra-virgin olive oil, plus more for garnish